TeerthTejani26/demo-repo/README.md

 ## Subheader

 if you would like to contribute to the project, feel free to fork the repository and submit a pull request with your changes.

+## Local Development

+1. Open index.html in your browser.